nextflow-io/nextflow/docs/sharing.md

 nextflow run nextflow-io/hello
 ```

-It will download a trivial `Hello` example from the repository published at the following address <http://github.com/nextflow-io/hello> and execute it in your computer.
+It will download a trivial `Hello` example from the repository published at the following address [http://github.com/nextflow-io/hello](http://github.com/nextflow-io/hello) and execute it in your computer.

 If the `owner` part in the pipeline name is omitted, Nextflow will look for a pipeline between the ones you have already executed having a name that matches the name specified.
 If none is found it will try to download it using the `organisation` name defined by the environment variable `NXF_ORG` (which by default is `nextflow-io`).

-:::{tip}
+:::tip
 To access a private repository, specify the access credentials by using the `-user` command line option, then the program will ask you to enter the password interactively.
 Private repository access credentials can also be defined in the [SCM configuration file](#scm-configuration-file)(#s.
 :::